2.1. Understanding Acronis Storage Architecture¶

-- iSCSI, allows you to use Acronis Storage as a highly available block storage for virtualization, databases, office applications, and other needs.
+- Allows you to use Acronis Storage as a highly available block storage for virtualization, databases, office applications, and other needs.

-- S3, a combination of scalable and highly available services (collectively named Acronis Object Storage) that allows you to use Acronis Storage as a modern backend for solutions like OpenXchange AppSuite, Dovecot, and Acronis Access.
-In addition, to developers of custom applications Acronis Object Storage offers an Amazon S3-compatible API and compatibility with the S3 libraries for various programming languages, S3 browsers, and web browsers.
+- A combination of scalable and highly available services that allows you to use Acronis Storage as a modern backend for solutions like OpenXchange AppSuite, Dovecot, and Acronis Access.
+In addition, developers of custom applications can benefit from a Amazon S3-compatible API and compatibility with the S3 libraries for various programming languages, S3 browsers, and web browsers.

 The following remote management roles are supported:

-- Web CP, allows you to access the web-based user interface from an external network.
+- Allows you to access the web-based user interface from an external network.

-- SSH, allows you to connect to Acronis Storage nodes via SSH.
+- Allows you to connect to Acronis Storage nodes via SSH.

 2.1.4.
 Supplementary Roles¶

-- Management, provides a web-based management panel that enables administrators to configure, manage, and monitor Acronis Storage clusters.
-Only one management panel is needed to create and manage multiple clusters (and only one is allowed per cluster).
+- Provides a web-based admin panel that enables administrators to configure, manage, and monitor storage clusters.
+Only one admin panel is needed to create and manage multiple clusters (and only one is allowed per cluster).

-- SSD cache, boosts chunk read/write performance by creating write caches on selected solid-state drives (SSDs).
+- Boosts chunk read/write performance by creating write caches on selected solid-state drives (SSDs).
 It is recommended to also use such SSDs for metadata, see Metadata Role.
 The use of write journals may speed up write operations in the cluster by two and more times.

-- System, one disk per node that is reserved for the operating system and unavailable for data storage.
+- One disk per node that is reserved for the operating system and unavailable for data storage.